-In some cases, existing staff members can present great challenges.
-Some staff members benefit from vision, encouragement, and coaching.
+In some cases, however, existing staff members can present great challenges.
+Some staff members benefit from vision, encouragement and coaching.
 They are responsive and can be developed into great team members.
-But if a staff member lacks character, acts as the protector and preserver of the past, or if they operate as a political insider consolidating power for themselves, you have a problem.
+But if a staff member lacks character, acts as the protector and preserver of the past, or if they operate as a political insider, consolidating power for themselves, you have a problem.

 1. Consider their story

 Our background and our experiences – past and present – influence how we respond and react to people, circumstances and opportunities.
 Every staff member, from the exceptional to the problematic, has a story and that story is worth learning.
 All people – whether hurt and wounded or healthy and stable – respond out of their history.
 You may remind them of someone they loved or of someone they feared.
 The change you are suggesting may seem either amazing or threatening.
 You need to learn their story to find out why they are responding as they are.